 Then there are the functionality plugins.
 These include:

 - Private Posts

 Each of these is $199/year or you can get them all with the Infinity Bundle.
 The Infinity Bundle is $999/year or $99/month for use on one site.

-With the Infinity bundle you get everything in the Universe Bundle plus you get all the functionality plugins which again includes; Private Posts, Social Learning, Advanced Quizzes and Assignments.
+With the Infinity Bundle, you get everything in the Universe Bundle plus you get all the functionality plugins which again include; Private Posts, Social Learning, Advanced Quizzes, and Assignments.

 You'll be able to offer an amazing course with all these add-ons, accept payments, and connect to an email marketing tool.